 List of Things to Carry on Ladakh Self Drive Trip

-I have categorized this list of items into various heads which will help you understand why the item is recommended and what is the need of it by having a mention of the category.
-In case, you feel the list of items mentioned in a particular category will suffice your need, shop and move to the next category.
-However, keep in mind that some of the items may overlap between categories, so be aware of not missing such important items.
+I have categorized this list of things into various heads, which will help you understand why I recommend the item and what is the need of it by having a mention of the category.
+In case, you feel the list of things mentioned in a particular group will suffice your requirement, then shop, and move to the next group.
+However, keep in mind that some of the items may overlap between categories, so be aware of not missing such essential items.

-In the remote Himalayas like Ladakh or Spiti, finding a mechanic is one thing but he having a spare part for your bike or car is another 😉
+In the remote Himalayas like Ladakh or Spiti Valley, finding a mechanic is one thing, but he had a spare part for your bike or car is another 😉

 Puncture Repair & Battery Issues

-The most dreaded thing that can happen in the remote Himalayas like Leh – Ladakh or Manali – Leh Highway or Nubra – Shyok – Pangong Tso route, etc.. is the punctured tyre or flat tyre or you have battery issues or battery got dead.
+The most dreaded thing that can happen in the remote Himalayas like Leh – Ladakh or Manali – Leh Highway or Nubra – Shyok – Pangong Tso route, etc.. is the tire puncture or flat tire.
+Or you have battery issues, or battery got dead.
 You must be prepared to repair or overcome the situation of puncture or battery issues without the help of mechanic as help will be hard to find on these routes.
-Below list of items may help you with the puncture and car battery situations in Leh – Ladakh.
+A list of items mentioned below may help you with the puncture and car battery situations in Leh – Ladakh.

-- 2. Air Compressor & Foot pump.
-It is one of the most important thing to have because with sharp stones, puncture is bound to happen.
-Hence, a heavy duty metal based air compressor or air inflator will help you in dire circumstance.
-Do not go with plastic ones and at minimum go with a metal version so that overuse do not melt the plastic.
+- Air Compressor & Foot pump.
+It is one of the most important things to have because, with sharp stones, the puncture is bound to happen.
+Hence, a heavy-duty metal-based air compressor or air inflator will help you in dire circumstances.
+Do not go with plastic ones and at minimum go with a metal version so that overuse does not melt the plastic.
 You may want to have a look at the link: Car Tyre Inflator Heavy Duty Metal Body

-- 4. Puncture Sealant Kit.
-It really is amazing when the puncture is beyond repair and you are left with no other choice than using something like Tyre Sealent for all Type of Tubeless Tyres .
-It can buy you time so you may reach a safe place in case got stuck in a wrong place.
+- Puncture Sealant Kit.
+It really is amazing when the puncture is beyond repair and you are left with no other choice than using something like Tyre Sealent for all Type of Tubeless Tyres.
+It can buy you time so you may reach a safe place in case got stuck in the wrong place.

-- 12. Jump Start Battery Bank (Optional but helpful in case the car gets stuck in mud)
+- Jump Start Battery Bank (Optional but helpful in case the car gets stuck in the mud)

 Fuel Issues & Refills

-The next big thing that comes to mind when you are on a Leh – Ladakh Self Drive Trip is the fact of running out of fuel in the dearth of fuel pump nearby.
-You can read about Fuel Availability In Leh – Ladakh and why it is important that you must plan for contingencies for running short on fuel while driving on these routes.
-Below list of items will help you with fuel issues in Leh – Ladakh.
+The next big thing that comes to mind when you are on a Leh – Ladakh Self Drive Trip is the fact of running out of fuel in the shortage of fuel pump nearby.
+You can read about Fuel Availability In Leh – Ladakh and why you must plan for contingencies for running short on fuel while driving on these routes.
+The list of items mentioned below will help you with fuel issues in Leh – Ladakh.

 - 13. 1-2 Jerry Cans / Coke Bottles to Cary Spare Fuel

-- 14. 10 Feet Pipe useful in transferring fuel from one vehicle to another
+- 14. A 10-Feet Pipe useful in transferring fuel from one vehicle to another

 - 15. Funnel for transferring fuel

-- 16. Thin Piece of Cloth extremely important to filter out the impurities especially when buying the black fuel from remote village shops/houses
+- 16. Thin Piece of Cloth crucial to filter out the impurities especially when buying the black fuel from remote village shops/houses

 Stuck in Water Crossings, Slush or Mud

 Next on the list is being stuck with your car in a water crossing, slush or mud.
-It is the most common scenario of any self drive trip to Leh – Ladakh as people tend to neglect sometimes and get stuck in mud or slush.
-Sometimes, it is really that ferocious water crossings especially after noon that can catch your car from the knees and make it stuck.
-You may need below set of items in order to come out a situation when your car is stuck in Leh – Ladakh.
+It is the most common scenario of any self-drive trip to Leh – Ladakh as people tend to neglect sometimes and get stuck in mud or slush.
+Sometimes, it is really that ferocious water crossings, especially afternoon, that can catch your car from the knees and make it stuck.
+You may need below set of items to come out a situation when your car is stuck in Leh – Ladakh.

 - 17. Tow Away Rope or Cable approx. 4-6 ton Capacity.
 You can buy something like 5 Ton 4M Steel Wire Towing Rope

-- 18. Shovel (Optional but helpful in case the car gets stuck in mud)
+- 18. Shovel (Optional but helpful in case the car gets stuck in the mud)

 - 19. Long Stick / Iron Rod